mountaineerbr/shellChatGPT/README.md

 ## Chat Mode of Text Completions

-When text completions is set for chatting with `option -c`, some properties are configured automatically to instruct the bot.
+When text completions is set for chatting with `options -cd` or `--text-chat`, some properties are configured automatically to instruct the bot.

-    chatgpt.sh -c "Hello there!
+    chatgpt.sh -cd "Hello there!
 What is your name?"

 <!-- **TIP**: Set _-vv_ to have auto sleep for reading time of last response,